zaiydmala/grt-project/dev-log.md

 - create databricks service principal and give rbac of blob contributor and change spark configs
 - create a notebook to unzip latest zip files from raw and send to bronze
 - create bronze_to_delta.py to make data queryable

+## 02-02-2026

+**Work Done**
+- create 01_bronze_gtfs_ingest.py that creates delta tables of the extracted files
+- remember that we service principal authenticated databricks with adls
+- remember python dictionery comprehension
+- run validation
+  - loop through each delta table and check rows
+  - check row count
+  - look at schema